enkidevs/curriculum/git/workflow/merges/remember-the-results-of-previous-hunk-conflicts.md

 category: feature

 links:

   - '[git-scm.com](http://git-scm.com/book/en/v2/Git-Tools-Rerere){website}'

 ---
 ## Content
+# Remember the results of previous hunk conflicts

 The "Reuse Recorded Resolution" tool (`rerere`) permits git to remember how you chose to resolve a merge conflict.
 The next time this conflict appears git can automatically resolve it for you.